clerk/clerk-docs/README.md

 If you've ever wanted to contribute to open source and want to help improve Clerk's documentation, now is your chance!

-See the [contributing](./CONTRIBUTING.md) docs for more information
+See the [contributing](./CONTRIBUTING.md) docs for more information.